Moduli Spaces of the Basic Hitchin Equation on Sasakian Threefolds: Introduction

 Let $M$ be a compact Sasakian manifold.
 Sasakian manifolds are odd-dimension analogs of K\"ahler manifolds.
 See \cite{BG} for more details about Sasakian manifolds.
 In this paper, we focus on the case of $\mathrm{dim}M=3$.
-We call such $M$ a Sasakian three-fold.
+We call such an $M$ a Sasakian threefold.
 In this case, $M$ is a three-dimensional analog of the Riemann surface.
-We introduce the Sasakian analog of the Hitchin equation which we call the \textit{basic Hitchin equation}.
-Let $E$ be a \textit{basic} complex vector bundle and $h$ be a \textit{basic} hermitian metric (See Section \ref{basic} for definitions about basic vector bundles and metrics).
-Let $(\nabla_h,\Phi)$ is a pair of basic $h$-unitary connection and $\Phi$ be a basic skew-symmetric 1-form w.r.t. $h$.
-Then the basic Hitchin equation is the following equations:
+On Sasakian manifolds, a natural analog of Higgs bundles is given by the notion of basic Higgs bundles.
+Basic Higgs bundles and their relation to flat bundles on compact Sasakian manifolds have been studied previously (see e.g. \cite{BH, BH2, WZ}).
+Motivated by the classical Hitchin equation and the theory of basic Higgs bundles, we formulate the corresponding gauge-theoretic equations on Sasakian threefolds, which we call the \textit{basic Hitchin equation}.
+Let $E$ be a \textit{basic} complex vector bundle and $h$ be a \textit{basic} Hermitian metric (See Section \ref{basic} for definitions about basic vector bundles and metrics).
+Let $(\nabla_h,\Phi)$ be a pair of basic $h$-unitary connection and $\Phi$ be a basic $\mathrm{End}E$-valued skew-symmetric 1-form w.r.t. $h$.
+Then the basic Hitchin equation is the following: